-Sl.
-No. Items NORMS OF ASSISTANCE 1 2 3 1.
-Gratuitous Relief a) Ex-Gratia payment to families of deceased persons.
-Rs.4.00 lakh per deceased person including those involved in relief operations or associated in preparedness activities, subject to certification regarding cause of death from appropriate authority.
-Ex-Gratia payment for loss of a limb or eye(s).
+CI No. Itome NORMS OF ASSISTANCE Lienis 1 3 ]. a) Ex-Gratia payment to families of deceased persons.
+Rs.4.00 lakh per deceased person including those involved in relief operations or associated in preparedness activities, subject to certification regarding cause of death from appropriate authority. b) Ex-Gratia payment for loss of a limb or eye(s).
 Rs.
-59100/- per person, when the disability is between 40% and 60%.
+59100/- per person, when the disability is between 40% and 60% .
 Rs.
 2.00 lakh per person, when the disability is more than 60%.
 Subject to certification by a doctor from a hospital or dispensary of Government, regarding extent and cause of disability. c) Grievous injury requiring hospitalization Rs.
 12,700/- per person requiring hospitalization for more than a week.
 Rs.
-4,300/- per person requiring hospitalization for less than a week. d) Clothing and utensils/ house-hold goods for families whose houses have been Rs.1,800/- per family, for loss of clothing. washed away/ fully damaged/severely inundated for more than two days due to a natural calamity. ly Rs.2,000/- per family, for loss of utensils/ household goods. e) Gratuitous relief for families whose livelihood is seriously affected.
+4,300/- per person requiring hospitalization for less than a week. d) Clothing and utensils/ house-hold goods for families whose houses have been washed away/ fully damaged/severely inundated for more than two days due to a natural calamity.
+Rs.1,800/- per family, for loss of clothing.
+Rs.2,000/- per family, for loss of utensils/ household goods. e) Gratuitous relief for families whose livelihood is seriously affected.
 Rs.
 60/- per adult and Rs.
 45/- per child, not housed in relief camps.
 State Govt. will certify that identified beneficiaries are not housed in relief camps.
 Further State Government will provide the basis and process for arriving at such beneficiaries district-wise.
 Period for providing gratuitous relief will be as per assessment of the State Executive Committee (SEC) and the Central Team (in case of NDRF).
 The default period of assistance will upto to 30 days, which may be extended upto 60 days in the first instance, if required, and subsequently upto 90 days in case of drought/ pest attack.
-Depending on the ground situation, the State Executive Committee can extend the time period beyond the prescribed limit subject to that expenditure on this account should not exceed 25% of SDRF allocation for the year.
-2 SEARCH & RESCUE OPERATIONS (a) Cost of search and rescue measures/ cvacuation of people affected/ likely to be affected As per actual cost incurred, assessed by SEC and recommended by the Central Team (in case of NDRF).
+Depending on the ground situation, the State Executive Committee can extend the time period beyond the prescribed limit subject to that expenditure on this account should not exceed 25% of SDRF allocation for the year. (, SEARCH & RESCUE OPERATIONS (a) Cost of search and rescue measures/ evacuation of people alfected/ likely to As per actual cost incurred, assessed by SEC and recommended by the Central Team (in case of NDRF).